makeabilitylab/physcomp/website-content-ideas.md

 - Chapter on ESP32: Moving to a more sophisticated micro
 - Chapter on sound: making and listening
 - Chapter on tools like soldering, multimeters, etc.

+Throughout the microcontroller, sensors, signals, and ML parts, we should try to refer to examples from HCI and ubicomp literature as much as possible (and possibly more broadly as well!)